 - During the eight months following the month the employer or union group health plan coverage ends, or when the employment ends (whichever is first).

-If you wait longer, you may have to wait for coverage and you may pay a lifetime late enrollment penalty surcharge on your Medicare premiums.
+If you delay enrolling even longer, you may have to wait for coverage and you may pay a lifetime late enrollment penalty surcharge on your Medicare premiums.

 If you're under age 65, and eligible for Medicare because you're disabled and working (or you have coverage from a working family member), the SEP rules also apply to you as long as the employer has more than 100 employees.